 Immunotherapy is a type of biological therapy that uses the body’s own immune system to fight cancer cells.
 It can use natural substances in the body or man-made substances that behave like the body’s natural ones.
 Targeted therapies are drugs that prohibit the progression of cancer by targeting the genes and proteins necessary for a tumor to grow.
 While these two classifications of cancer treatment seem unassociated with one another, some targeted therapies work within the immune system.

 At Dignity Health, we are dedicated to providing specialized, world-class cancer care that puts your needs first.
-Our University of Arizona Cancer Center is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
-If you’re interested in immunotherapy or targeted therapy in Arizona, Find a Doctor near you today or call 855.666.2839 (8222).
+Our Dignity Health – Cancer Institute at St. Joseph’s Hospital and Medical Center is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
+If you’re interested in immunotherapy or targeted therapy in Arizona, Find a Doctor near you today or call (602) 406-8222.

 Genomic testing will most likely need to be performed before your oncologist will use targeted therapy, as a gene mutation or other molecular target must be identified for this type of therapy to work.
 Targeted therapies are often an option for certain breast, colon, and lung cancers and melanomas that have the BRAF gene mutation.